Diagrams embedded in PDFs don’t show properly

 There are several alternatives to fix this:

-When using PNG, unsupported SVG attributes won’t cause problems.
+When using PNG, unsupported SVG attributes will not cause problems.
 The tradeoff is usually a larger PDF and a rastered image.
-Rastered images won’t scale and print as good as SVGs.
+Rastered images will not scale and print as good as SVGs.
 Some diagram types (like Mermaid) don’t support PNG when used for example with the Kroki-integration.

 See Diagrams with Kroki for more information.